Is There a Cure for Macular Degeneration?

 The complement cascade, which is part of the immune system response, has been connected with AMD through genetic studies, as well as the finding of deposits of complement proteins in retinas affected by AMD.2

-Clinical trials are being done on drugs called complement inhibitors, and while some have failed, they have yielded new information about specific complement proteins such as Complement Factor H (CFH), Complement factor B (CFB), and others.
+Clinical trials are studying complement inhibitors.
+These studies have yielded new information about specific complement proteins such as complement Factor H (CFH), complement factor B (CFB), and others.
 One protein called C3 may be involved in signaling retinal cells and recruiting white blood cells, both of which can worsen AMD.2

 Stem-cell therapies

-Multiple trials of stem-cell therapies are also being researched, but are still in the very early stages of clinical trials, and more information is needed in order to know whether this will be effective and feasible for treating patients with AMD.3
+Multiple stem-cell therapies are also being researched, but they are still in the early stages of clinical trials.
+More information is needed to understand whether this will be effective and possible for treating people with AMD.3

 Genetics

-For a disease like Stargardt disease, which is inherited, research is being done on genes that are associated with vision disorders and inherited eye diseases.
-Particular attention has been paid to the ABCA4 gene, which is associated with Stargardt disease, and research is being done on new mutations of the gene that might be contributing to the development of the disease.4
+Researchers are studying genes that are linked to vision disorders and inherited eye diseases like Stargardt disease.
+There has been a focus on the ABCA4 gene, which is associated with Stargardt disease.
+Researchers are looking at whether new mutations of the gene may be contributing to the development of the disease.4

 By learning more about the gene and various mutations, better treatments and a potential cure might be discovered.